QueenBeeSC/swarm.city-Boardwalk/README.md

 **How does creating a hashtag work?**
 1. from the hashtag index screen, select the (+) symbol
 2. the hashtag is an Ethereum smart contract that can be created in exchange for SWT to cover the required processing power required
-3. the hashtag must have a description explaining the context of expected commerce
+3. the hashtag must have a description explaining the context of expected commerce,a contact link to provide support, and a name
-4. the creator must provide a contact link for users that need support
-5. name the hashtag
-6. set the hashtag fee, which is the fixed amount automatically deducted from all transactions and paid out to the hashtag creator
+4. set the hashtag fee, which is the fixed amount automatically deducted from all transactions and paid out to the hashtag creator
-7. the hashtag creator must also maintian it using the fees deducted from the transaction and can also allocate fixed amounts to compensate additional hashtag maintainers
+5. the hashtag creator must also maintian the hashtag using the fees deducted from the transaction and can also allocate fixed amounts to compensate additional hashtag maintainers
-8. the hashtag short url is then produced to the hashtag creator and is ready for commerce
+6. the hashtag short url is then produced to the hashtag creator and is ready for commerce

-...more coming soon, I am off to sleep
+**to be continued